 When you add a user, you assign the user a role (user, contributor, or user-contributor).
 You also assign the user to one or more groups.
 To speed the process of adding users, you can upload a user list in the form of a CSV file.
 New users are sent a Welcome e-mail message and instructions for logging on to Media Portal.

-You can have separate FTP accounts that are associated with Media Portal and mapped to a specific folder in your Dynamic Media Classic account.
+You can have separate FTP accounts that are associated with Media Portal and mapped to a specific folder in your Adobe Dynamic Media Classic account.
 This kind of functionality means you can allow users to upload digital assets into your account using separate FTP accounts.

 Only Media Portal Administrators can administer these FTP accounts.
 In addition, only users with the role of Media Portal Contributor-User or Media Portal Contributor can upload files.

 Media Portal users, when they export files, can reformat the files and export original master files — if you give them permission to do that.
 As an administrator, you decide how users export files.

 An Image Preset is a collection of pre-defined settings that change the size, image quality, format, resolution, and other aspects of an image’s appearance when it is exported.
 You can create Image Presets to control how images are reformatted when users export them.

 Metadata describes and identifies a file; it is used for searching for and organizing assets.
 To make sure that metadata is entered correctly and that metadata fields that require data are filled in, you can create metadata presets.
 A metadata preset is a pre-defined set of metadata entries.
 You can also create metadata fields that uniquely describe the files you work with.

-Media Portal style settings allow you to brand the Media Portal screen with your company logo and colors.
-Use the style settings to put your company stamp on Media Portal.
+Media Portal style settings let you brand the Media Portal page with your company logo and colors.
+Use the style settings to put your company branding on Media Portal.